PeerK12 Cultural & Heritage Booth Guidance for K-12 Schools

 Respectful Representation

-Ensure all cultural presentations are free from stereotypes, oversimplifications, or inaccuracies.
+Ensure all cultural presentations are free from stereotypes, oversimplifications, and most importantly: inaccuracies.
 Content should be age appropriate and align with the educational goals of the event.

 All displays must also be fact based - not aspirational.
 Providing inaccurate information could place your school in danger of litigation due to violating state educational codes or federal civil rights protections.